International Programmes 2022/2023

 Academic admission requirements

-• Bachelor of Science in Informatics / Computer Science
+• Bachelor's of Science in Informatics / Computer Science

-• Applicants must provide a letter of motivation and a scientific essay
+• Applicants must provide a statement of reasons for their programme choice and a scientific essay

-• Applicants may be invited for a selection interview by telephone
+• Applicants may be invited for a written test on campus

 • GRE or Gate Test for applicants with a degree from Bangladesh, China, India, Iran and Pakistan